Hiraya Manawari

+Hiraya Manawari (lit. 'reach your dreams') is a Philippine television educational show by ABS-CBN.
+It aired from October 7, 1995 to November 23, 2003.

 Background

-Hiraya Manawari focuses on providing values education for children through adaptation of Filipino stories and legends or original stories.
+Hiraya Manawari focuses on providing values education for children through adaptations of Filipino stories and legends or original stories.
 The first episode of Hiraya Manawari, "Habi at Hiwaga" aired on October 7, 1995.
 Most episodes are family-centered and deals with courage, respect, honesty, love, humility and discipline.

 Reruns

 On March 27, 2020, ABS-CBN announced that Hiraya Manawari will have a rerun starting from March 28, 2020, as part of ABS-CBN's temporary programming changes due to the COVID-19 pandemic.

+Reruns of episodes were currently airing on the Knowledge Channel block on Kapamilya Online Live and YouTube Channel, as well as the former upon its launch in 1999.